bhk/build/example/example-script.md

     $ make Tar[CC*sources] sources='hello.c binsort.c'

-## Alias Goals
+## Aliases

 So far we haven't added anything to our Makefile, so we can only build what we explicitly describe on the command line.
 We want to be able to describe complex builds in a Makefile so they can invoked with a simple command, like `make` or `make deploy`.
-Minion provides alias goals for this purpose.
-An *alias goal* is a name that, when provided on the command line, causes a list of targets to be built.
-To define one, define a variable named `make_NAME`, setting its value to the list of targets to be built.
+Minion provides aliases for this purpose.
+An alias is a name that identifies a phony target instead of an actual file.

+To define an alias, define a variable named `Alias[NAME].in` to specify a list of targets to be built when NAME is given as a goal, *or* define `Alias[NAME].command` to specify a command to be executed when NAME is given as a goal.
+Or define both.

 This next Makefile defines alias goals for "default" and "deploy":